-In Pennsylvania, robbery is considered one of the most serious criminal charges an individual can face.
-Depending on the circumstances surrounding the case, robbery can be graded as 1st, 2nd or 3rd degree felony.
-A robbery conviction often carries serious penalties including lengthy prison time, substantial fines and court costs and lifetime designation as a violent felon.
+In Pennsylvania, robbery is considered one of the most significant criminal charges an individual can face.
+Depending on the circumstances, robbery crimes can be graded as 1st, 2nd, or 3rd-degree felony.
+A robbery conviction often carries severe penalties, including lengthy prison time, substantial fines and court costs, and lifetime designation as a violent felon.
+Therefore, hiring a skilled PA robbery defense lawyer is your best chance to avoid this outcome.

-Robbery offenses are prosecuted more vigorously because the crimes often involve acts of physical violence towards the victim.
-If you are charged with committing a robbery, it is important that you begin building a focused and aggressive defense immediately.
+Robbery offenses are prosecuted more vigorously because the crimes often involve acts of physical violence toward the victim.
+If you are charged with committing a robbery, you must build a focused and aggressive defense immediately.

 Bucks County Robbery Defense Attorney

-- A person is guilty of robbery if, in the course of committing a theft, he or she:
+Under Pennsylvania law, a person is guilty of the crime of robbery if, the person, in the course of committing a theft:

-- Inflicts serious bodily injury upon another; or
+- Inflicts serious bodily injury upon another person (1st degree felony); or

-- Threatens another with or intentionally puts him in fear of immediate serious bodily injury; or
+- Threatens another with or intentionally puts them in fear of immediate serious bodily injury (1st degree felony); or

-- Commits or threatens to immediately commit any felony of the 1st or 2nd degree; or
+- Commits or threatens to immediately commit any felony of the 1st or 2nd degree (1st degree felony); or

-- Inflicts bodily injury upon another or threatens another with or intentionally puts him or her in fear of immediate bodily injury; or
+- Inflicts bodily injury upon another or threatens another with or intentionally puts them in fear of immediate bodily injury (2nd degree felony); or

-- Physically takes or removes property from the person or another by force however slight; or
+- Physically takes or removes the property from a person or by force, however slight (3rd degree felony); or

-- Takes or removes the money of a financial institution without the permission of the financial institution by making a demand of an employee of the financial institution orally or in writing with the intent to deprive the financial institution thereof
+- Takes or removes the money of a financial institution without the permission by making a demand of an employee of the financial institution orally or in writing with the intent to deprive the financial institution of the funds (2nd degree felony)

-Robbery is graded as a 1st degree felony under sections 1 through 3 or if the object of the robbery is a controlled substance or designer drug.
-Robbery is graded as a 2nd degree felony under sections 4 and 6.
-Robbery is graded as 3rd degree felony under section 5.
-The grading of the robbery crime is important because the Pennsylvania Sentencing Guidelines recommend more severe punishment for convictions based on higher graded offenses such as a 1st degree felony robbery.
+The grading of the robbery crime is essential because the Pennsylvania Sentencing Guidelines recommend more severe punishment for convictions based on higher graded offenses such as a 1st-degree felony robbery.

-An example of a 1st degree felony robbery would be a robbery committed with the use of a firearm, knife or other weapon or a robbery in which the victim sustained significant bone fractures or lacerations.
-An example of a 2nd degree felony robbery would be a robbery in which a demand for money was accompanied by a threat of violence.
-A robbery involving a purse snatching or phone snatching is graded as a 3rd degree felony.
+An example of a 2nd-degree felony robbery would be a robbery in which a demand for money was accompanied by a threat of violence.
+A robbery involving a purse or phone snatching is considered a 3rd-degree felony.

-Moreover, it is not unusual for the police or prosecutors to file robbery charges as a 1st degree felony when the facts and evidence indicate that it should actually be charged as a 3rd degree felony.
-I can review the circumstances of your case to determine if the police and prosecutors have filed the charges properly.
+Moreover, it is not unusual for the police or prosecutors to file robbery charges as a 1st-degree felony when the facts and evidence indicate that it should actually be charged as a 3rd-degree felony.
+I will review the circumstances of your case to determine if the police and prosecutors have filed the charges properly.

 Penalties for a Pennsylvania Robbery Conviction